x

 Lesley Briones

-Providing the Commencement Address for the Spring candidates at both ceremonies is Lesley Briones, Harris County Precinct 4 Commissioner.
+Providing the Commencement Address for the Spring candidates at both ceremonies was Lesley Briones, Harris County Precinct 4 Commissioner.
 A native Texan who grew up on the U.S. – Mexico border, Commissioner Briones is the first mother elected in her own right to the Harris County Commissioners Court.
 Commissioner Briones oversees county services for Precinct 4, which is home to 1.2 million residents, and accounts for five U.S. cities, 55 parks and 10 community centers.

 Commissioner Briones graduated with honors from Harvard University and began her career teaching in low-income public schools.
 She later earned her law degree from Yale, practiced law, and served as a Harris County Civil Court at Law Judge.

-Estrada will earn a Bachelor of Science degree in Communication Disorders, graduating magna cum laude with a 3.8 GPA.
+Estrada earned a Bachelor of Science degree in Communication Disorders, graduating magna cum laude with a 3.8 GPA.
 While a student at TAMIU, she was a member of the National Student Speech and Language Hearing Association, the University Honors & Undergraduate Research Program, and participated as a Student Tutor at the Academic Center for Excellence.
 She received the Oscar Laurel Family Scholarship and Speech and Hearing Research Scholarship.
-Upon graduation, Estrada plans to pursue a doctorate degree in Audiology.
+Estrada plans to pursue a doctorate degree in Audiology.
 Her longtime goal is to advocate and support her community as an audiologist

 For more about Commencement Exercises, visit the dedicated website at: tamiu.edu/commencement